Today’s newsletter covers hippos in Colombia, right to privacy while being under investigation, prison volunteers in Switzerland, and more.

 Colombia will make hippos an invasive species

-Hippos were illegally imported in Colombia by drug lord Pablo Escobar for his property in the 1980s.
+Hippos were illegally imported into Colombia by drug lord Pablo Escobar for his property in the 1980s.
 Abandoned in the ranch after Escobar’s death, the population has now reached 130 and is projected to hit 400 in eight years.

 A businessman suspected of fraud wins the right to privacy against news media